SDGforskning/sdg-strings/SDG05_query_action_WoS.md

 For definitions of _gender equality_ and _empowerment_ we use "Gender equality: Glossary of Terms and Concepts" from UNICEF <a href="#f5li">(UNICEF, 2017)</a>.

-This query consists of 2 phrases.
+This query consists of 2 phrases: